conan-io/conan-io.github.io/_posts/2019-09-02-Deterministic-builds-with-C-C++.markdown

 {% endhighlight %}

-The problem is that this flag makes the binaries reproducible (regarding timestamps in the file format) in our final binary is a `.exe` but will not remove all timestamps from the `.lib` (same problem that we talked about with the Mach-O object files above).
+The problem is that this flag makes the binaries reproducible (regarding timestamps in the file format) in our final binary is a `.exe` but will not remove all timestamps from the `.lib` (the same problem that we talked about with the Mach-O object files above).
 The `TimeDateStamp` field from the [COFF File Header](https://docs.microsoft.com/en-us/windows/win32/debug/pe-format#file-headers) for the `.lib` files will stay.
-The only way to remove this information from the `.lib` binaries is patching the `.lib` substituting the bytes corresponding to the `TimeDateStamp` field with any known value.
+The only way to remove this information from the `.lib` binary is patching the `.lib` substituting the bytes corresponding to the `TimeDateStamp` field with any known value.